 Social change starts when a social harm is first acknowledged—whether it’s cigarette smoking or it’s police violence against people of color or getting killed in traffic incidents by drunk drivers.
-The story often starts with the victims and the families of victims and then those become part of a bigger storytelling community.
-The media, social media, word of mouth, passing it along in family conversations.
+The story often starts with the victims and the families of victims.
+Those become part of a bigger storytelling community—the media, social media, word of mouth, passing it along in family conversations.

-But it’s important to realize that there are other institutions, too, that can help.
-Like the medical community, in the case of big tobacco, and their role in helping to stop smoking.
-The medical community was instrumental in helping make that happen.
+There are also other institutions that can help.
+Like the medical community—in the case of big tobacco, the medical community was instrumental in helping make that happen.
 In that smoking example, there were also economic forces as well as an important institution of our government: the legal system.

-Here on these Disposability of Men, CTE ConvoCasts, we have victims and the families of victims on our calls.
+Here on these Disposability of Men / CTE ConvoCasts, we have victims and the families of victims on our calls.
 We have both, we have people who have actually gotten brain injuries from playing contact sports, we have families of victims—and we have people who care about those victims.
-This creates a story-telling community.
 We are a media company–that’s what we do.
 We tell these stories.
 We create memes.
 We write articles.
 We research what’s going on.
 We figure out the best way to get that story across.
 We talk about it.

 We invite others into the community who are a part of the institutions that can help us create change.
-For example, the medical community, early on, we had a neurologist on the calls and Debbie Pyka has worked very closely with the medical community in getting brains to the researchers so they can discover the actual harm being caused.
+For example, the medical community—early on, we had a neurologist on the calls and Debbie Pyka has worked very closely with the medical community in getting brains to the researchers so they can discover the actual harm being caused.
 We discuss economic forces—talking about how to change the economy of things like the NFL which is a multi-billion dollar industry.
-And we know that if football goes away, we need to put something in its place?
+And we know that if football goes away, we need to put something in its place.

-And then there’s the legal system.
-Mike Kasdan is a lawyer and one of the parents of a victim who was harmed by CTE is currently involved in a lawsuit.
 Let’s talk a little bit more about creating change through the legal system.
 This article appeared in Newsweek and it describes a lawsuit going on that alleges that Pop Warner—one of the biggest youth football groups in the country—didn’t protect kids from concussions and later CTE.
-And so there was a court ruling that is allowing this lawsuit to move forward.
+A recent court ruling allowed this lawsuit to move forward.
 It had been stopped temporarily because of procedural issues.
-But, this ruling now says that it the lawsuit can continue and this is actually a big deal.
+This ruling now says the lawsuit can continue and this is actually a big deal.
 Newsweek is saying that the Pop Warner CTE lawsuit could change youth sports.